 What you need to do

 You don’t need to take any action at this time.
-However, if you think we incorrectly applied the ban, you must provide documentation proving you didn't make a fraudulent EIC claim for the year.
+However, if you think we incorrectly applied the ban, you must provide documentation proving you didn't recklessly or intentionally disregard the rules for claiming the credits that year.

 - Review this notice with your tax preparer.

 - Review the rules for claiming the credits.

 - Contact us if you have questions.

 What do I need to do to claim credits in the future?

 If, after 2 years, you want to claim the credits, you must complete and attach a Form 8862, Information to Claim Earned Income Credit After Disallowance (Earned Income Credit, Child Tax Credit/Additional Child Tax Credit, and American Opportunity Tax Credit) (PDF), to your return.